Best AI Laptop for Local LLMs: The Enterprise Specs Big Tech Hides

 What is the best laptop for running local LLMs?

-The ideal machine features a massive unified memory pool (like the M4 Max with 128GB) or a top-tier dedicated GPU (like the RTX 5090 with 32GB VRAM).
+The ideal machine features a massive unified memory pool (like the Apple M4 Max with 128GB) or a top-tier dedicated GPU (like the Nvidia RTX 5090 with 32GB VRAM).
 For a deeper breakdown of specific configurations, see our guide on understanding RTX 5090 VRAM requirements.

 How much RAM is needed for local AI?